ajboni/docurry/content/en/docs/04__site_generation/02__landing_page.md

 # Docurry

-> A spicy documentation site generator.
+> A spicy, zero-config documentation site generator.

 1. Simple and fast.
 2. Statically built HTML.
 No router.